stoyantsiparov/Fitness-App/README.md

 * 👥 View all users and manage their roles.
 * 🔒 Assign or remove roles.
 * ❌ Delete users when necessary.
+### Important Notes
+* 🔑 Default Admin Credentials (for development only) are located in appsetigns.json.

 ## Technologies
 #### Backend